App version: 0.1.0

 There are still deferred interest credit cards that can charge retroactive interest if the balance isn’t paid in full by a certain time.
 These cards are commonly offered by retailers for purchases of big-ticket items like furniture.

-Fee-harvester cards
+Fee-harvester Cards

 These are credit cards, typically aimed at people with bad credit, that typically charge high fees.
 According to the CARD Act, these fees cannot exceed 25% of the credit limit when the account is first opened.
-However, fee harvester cards may be able to get around this by charging large fees later on.
+However, fee-harvester cards may be able to get around this by charging large fees later on.

 Credit card issuers used to apply payments to the lowest interest rate balances first.
-Now they are required to apply them to the highest rate balances first.
+Now, they are required to apply them to the highest rate balances first.
 However, this only applies to payments made above the minimum payment required on the account.
-This means that if you pay the minimum amount shown on your statement, the card issuer can apply minimum payment to the lowest rate balance.
+This means that if you pay the minimum amount shown on your statement, the card issuer can apply the minimum payment to the lowest rate balance.

 How Does the CARD Act Affect the Use of Credit Cards?

 By most accounts, the credit card industry has become fairer and more transparent than it was before the CARD Act.
-Consumers have more protections in place than they did before.
-And credit cards appear to be thriving: In 2021, the number of credit card users reached an all-time high, according to the credit bureau TransUnion®.
+Consumers have more protections in place than they did before, and credit cards appear to be thriving: In 2024, the number of credit card users reached an all-time high, according to the credit bureau TransUnion®.Recommended: Can You Pay Bills With a Credit Card?

 The Takeaway